FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Special Meeting Limerick City and County Council - 3rd January 2025.md

 showing just how much his constituents trusted and respected him.
 In 2007, Ger hit the

-peak of his political career when he was elected the 811th Mayor of Limerick, a role he--- 2
+peak of his political career when he was elected the 811th Mayor of Limerick, a role he
+---
+2

 absolutely loved and called the highlight of his political life.
 But Ger wasn't just about